-Another possible treatment option for Non-Hodgkin’s Lymphoma, immunotherapy, is a method of boosting the patient’s own immune response in order to slow or kill lymphoma cells.
+Another possible treatment option for non-Hodgkin’s Lymphoma, immunotherapy, is a method of boosting the patient’s immune response to slow or kill lymphoma cells.
 Monoclonal antibodies are one popular way to target the lymphoma cells.
-These cells are proteins made by our own immune systems which assist in fighting off infection, injected into your veins over the course of a few hours.
+These cells are proteins made by our immune systems that assist in fighting off infection, injected into your veins over a few hours.
 The caveat?
 These proteins will target the body’s cells and the lymphoma cells, alike.

-For some Non-Hodgkin’s patients, the lymphoma is slow moving, and their bodies are generally handling the disease on their own.
+For some non-Hodgkin’s patients, lymphoma is slow-moving, and their bodies are generally handling the disease on their own.
 In such a case, you would not embark on aggressive treatments.
 Instead, you would remain in regular contact with your doctors, ensuring that as soon as any concerning symptoms emerge, you are ready to begin full treatment.

-For patients who are in more advanced stages of Non-Hodgkin’s lymphoma, there are other ways in which doctors provide supportive care throughout.
-For example, some patients may require treatment of low blood count.
+For patients who are in more advanced stages of non-Hodgkin’s lymphoma, there are other ways in which doctors provide supportive care.
+For example, some patients may require treatment for low blood count.
 Injections, blood transfusions via IV, or drugs such as corticosteroids may be prescribed to alleviate this issue.
 Other people with lymphoma may also experience more frequent viruses and infections due to lowered immunity.
 In this case, you would be prescribed antivirals or antibiotics as needed.

-The diagnosis of Non-Hodgkin’s Lymphoma is a thorough process that begins with visiting your primary care doctor.
+The diagnosis of non-Hodgkin’s Lymphoma is a thorough process that begins with visiting your primary care doctor.
 After your doctor and referred medical team complete all tests and procedures, including fluid tests, imaging tests, and a biopsy, you will receive a diagnosis.
-A diagnosis will be informed by several doctors’ analysis of your test results, and consists of the stage and subtype of Non-Hodgkin’s.
+A diagnosis will be informed by several doctors’ analyses of your test results and consists of the stage and subtype of non-Hodgkin’s.
 From there, a dedicated team of doctors, oncologists, and other medical professionals will create a detailed treatment plan.
 This team will work to optimize the best treatment options available to you.

 While chemotherapy and radiotherapy are the most common lymphoma treatment options, immunotherapy, supportive drugs, palliative care, and other treatments may also be involved in your plan.
 After treatment ends, it’s your job to comply with follow-up communications and appointments.
 Follow-up is critical in ensuring that the cancer does not return.
 In time, these follow-up visits may decrease as your recovery progresses.